neon-bindings/rfcs/text/0000-result-ext-trait.md

 [drawbacks]: #drawbacks

-- Developers using Neon could trivially implement this themselves
+- Neon users could trivially implement this themselves in their code
-- Only benefit over using `or_else` is length + less verbosity
+- Minimal benefit over using `or_else` (shorter length + less verbosity)
 - Isn't useful if a developer wants to write a custom error message
 - Only supports JS `Error` (see [Unresolved questions](#unresolved-questions))